 Average cost of car insurance, by Los Angeles neighborhood

 Los Angeles residents and insurance companies know that not every area of the city is the same.
 Population density, crime rates and accident frequency vary by neighborhood, resulting in certain areas of Los Angeles having higher average premium costs than others.

-For instance, if you live in Southeast Los Angeles, one of the cheapest areas of the city, you’ll be paying an average of $858 annually for minimum liability car insurance.
-However, if you live closer to the city’s Fashion District, one of the most expensive and bustling areas of Los Angeles, auto insurance will cost $1,151 on average — a nearly $300 difference.
+For instance, if you live in San Pedro, one of the cheapest areas of the city, you’ll be paying an average of $688 annually for minimum liability car insurance.
+However, if you live in the Hollywood Hills neighborhood, one of the most expensive areas of Los Angeles, auto insurance will cost $1,101 on average — a more than $400 difference.